Skip to Main Content

 Professor of Practice

-Brennan was the first woman sports writer at The Miami Herald in 1981 and the first woman to cover the Washington Redskins as a staff writer at The Washington Post in 1985.
-She was the first president of the Association for Women in Sports Media (AWSM) and started a scholarship-internship program that has honored more than 130 female students over the past two decades.
+Brennan was the first woman sports writer at The Miami Herald in 1981 and the first woman to cover the Washington Football Team as a staff writer at The Washington Post in 1985.
+She was the first president of the Association for Women in Sports Media (AWSM) and started an internship-scholarship program that has supported 200 female students over the past two decades.